open-component-model/ocm/docs/ocm/model.md

 ##### Resources

-A *Resource* is an [Artefact](#artefacts), which is a delivery artefact, intended for deployment into a runtime environment, or describing additional content relevant for a deployment mechanism.
+A *Resource* is a delivery [Artefact](#artefacts), intended for deployment into a runtime environment, or describing additional content, relevant for a deployment mechanism.
 For example, installation procedures or meta-model descriptions controlling orchestration and/or deployment mechanisms.
 (A simple example how such elements could be used to construct a deployment mechanism on top of the Open Component Model can be found [here](../reference/ocm_toi.md).)

-The Open Component Model makes absolutely no assumptions, how content described by the model is finally deployed or used.
+The Open Component Model makes absolutely no assumptions, about how content described by the model is finally deployed or used.
 All this is left to external tools and tool specific deployment information is formally represented as other artefacts with an appropriate dedicated own type.

-In addition to the common [artefact](#artefacts) information a resource may optionally describe a reference to the [source](#sources) by specifying its artefact identity.
+In addition to the common [artefact](#artefacts) information, a resource may optionally describe a reference to the [source](#sources) by specifying its artefact identity.

-A resource uses the following additional formal field:
+A resource uses the following additional formal fields:

 - **`digest`** (optional) [*digest*](#digest-info)

-  If the component descriptor is signed (directly or indirectly by one of its referencing component versions) a digest of a resource is stored along with the resource description.
+  If the component descriptor is signed (directly or indirectly by one of its referencing component versions), a digest of a resource is stored along with the resource description.
 This is required because there might be different digest and resource normalization algorithms.